diyajain08/Samartphones_WebScraping_Cleaning_EDA/README.md

 This process was automated using a script (`smartprix.py`), which navigates the website and extracts the necessary data.
 The **ChromeDriver** was used to control the browser through Selenium.

-Here's an enhanced version of the **Data Cleaning** section, where I aim to include all the detailed steps and actions taken during the data cleaning process:
 <br>

 ### Data Cleaning